 Companies can apply the same concept to logistics.

 Supply chain managers can combine IoT and big data with machine learning algorithms to provide predictive and prescriptive analytics.
 But instead of movie preferences, patterns can be analyzed based on the efficiency of transportation lanes, cost, carrier performance, risk, and other relevant factors.
 Applications predict and recommend solutions to prevent supply chain disruptions.
 These insights provide end-to-end visibility across the supply chain network.

 3. Single system of engagement

-Netflix’s entire database is right at their customers’ fingertips who can easily switch between movies and TV shows.
-The interface for comparing options and looking at movie titles is simple and easy to use within a single system of engagement.
+Netflix’s entire database is right at their customers’ fingertips to easily switch between hundreds of movies and TV shows.
+The interface for comparing options and looking at titles and series is simple and easy to use, within a single system of engagement.

 4. Innovative technology